Home

 The view in June 2010

-An inscription above the entrance to the convent says that the Camillians were authorized by Pope Urban VIII to pull down some houses to obtain a small square in front of the church they wanted to build; thanks to that decision it is today possible to take a photo which is almost identical to Vasi's view.
+An inscription above the entrance to the convent says that the Camillians were authorized by Pope Urban VIII to pull down some houses to obtain a small square in front of the church they wanted to build; thanks to that decision today it is possible to take a picture which is almost identical to Vasi's view.

-While the buildings are the same the character of the neighbourhood has changed in very recent years: Via della Maddalena can compete with Trastevere for the number of tourist restaurants it houses; in 2009 Michelle Obama, the American First Lady, chose a restaurant in a nearby street (opposite S. Salvatore alle Coppelle) for tasting an "Italian trittico", three different kinds of pasta, with her daughters.
+While the buildings are the same the character of the neighbourhood has changed in very recent years: Via della Maddalena can compete with Trastevere for the number of restaurants it houses; in 2009 Michelle Obama, the American First Lady, chose a restaurant opposite S. Salvatore alle Coppelle for tasting an "Italian trittico", three different kinds of pasta, with her daughters.

 (left) Side entrance to the convent; (right) decoration of a building opposite the convent

-The construction of the convent was a very troubled affair which lasted almost as long as the process of canonization of the founder of the order who was recognized as a saint only in 1746; in 1586 St. Camillus de Lellis was assigned a small hospital which included a church dedicated to St. Mary Magdalene; the complex belonged to Arciconfraternita del Gonfalone.
+In 1586 St. Camillus de Lellis was assigned a small hospital which included a church dedicated to St. Mary Magdalene; the complex belonged to Arciconfraternita del Gonfalone; the saint helped the sick also at Spedale di S. Spirito.
 The construction of a new convent started in 1628, but financial difficulties delayed its completion; the side adjoining the church was designed by Carlo Bizzaccheri; the complex included shops and flats which were rented to provide a stable income to the order.

 (left) Façade; (right) detail of the portal

-The Camillians entirely rebuilt the church by relocating its location at the southern end of the complex; they maintained however its dedication to St. Mary Magdalene, although in Rome the saint was associated with nunneries and institutions aimed at the redemption of prostitutes; however they chose not to draw much attention to her statue by placing it in the upper section of the façade (in the image used as background for this page you can see the statue by Joseph Canard showing a very nice naked leg).
+The Camillians entirely rebuilt the church by relocating it to the southern end of the complex; they maintained however its dedication to St. Mary Magdalene, although in Rome the saint was associated with nunneries and institutions aimed at the redemption of prostitutes (one of which was only yards away); however they chose not to draw much attention to her statue by placing it in the upper section of the façade (in the image used as background for this page you can see that it has a very nice naked leg).
+The statue is a work by Joseph Canart, a French or Flemish sculptor who spent most of his life in Naples where he worked at the restoration of ancient statues which were found at Herculaneum.

 The design of the façade is traditionally regarded as being a work by Giuseppe Sardi, but some art historians attribute it to Emanuel Rodriguez Dos Santos, a Portuguese architect who designed SS.
 Trinità degli Spagnoli.
 Its rich decoration was highly criticized during the XIXth century; in 1844 Rev. Jeremiah Donovan wrote in his very detailed guide to Rome: The front is disfigured by broken lines, tasteless and superfluous ornaments and capricious pediments.